How To Market WITH Millennials (Not TO Them)

 Marketers need to master the art of speaking to their audience as they speak to their best friends.

-Be conversational and light.
+To sell well you can conversational and light.
 Don’t use big words or boast.
 Millennials hate vague business jargon, it only creates barriers.

 Don’t call your coffee “The best coffee in town!” especially if it’s not.
 And even if it is, don’t.